ais1175/User-Control-System/README.md

 1. Webserver

-2. MySQL server with MySQLi
+2. MySQL server with MySQLi from the master branch or pdo from the pdo version branch

 3. Php 7.3